electric-eloquence/fepper/README.md

 ### <a id="configure"></a>Configure

 Edit the `pref.yml` file to customize preferences and to view further documentation in the comments.
-If you wish to use the `syncback`, `frontend-copy`, or `template` tasks, you must supply values for the `backend.synced_dirs` preferences in order for those directories to get processed and copied to the backend.
+If you wish to use the `fp syncback`, `fp frontend-copy`, or `fp template` tasks, you must supply values for the `backend.synced_dirs` preferences in order for those directories to get processed and copied to the backend.